jnish23/Starbucks-Capstone/README.md

 - xgb_model.sav: pickled model

 ## Results
 The model that performed best was XGBRegressor.
 It achieved a root mean squared error of $49.84, and a mean absolute error of $21.21.

-The function which_coupon takes in customer demographic data, as well as how many days they have been a member and how many offers they have previously viewed, and produces a graph of the customers predicted spending.
+The function **which_coupon** takes in customer demographic data, as well as how many days they have been a member and how many offers they have previously viewed, and produces a graph of the customers predicted spending.
 It returns a dataframe with the same information.
 This can be used to select the best coupon for each customer.

+## Licensing and Acknowledgements
+Data was provided by Udacity.